 Next, you must choose a Brush for painting.
 Brushes are Assets based on Textures, which define the shape of a brush.
 Select from the built-in Brushes or create your own, then adjust the Brush Size and Opacity (strength of the applied effect) of the brush.

-See in Glossary view, click and drag the cursor across the Terrain to create areas of tiled texture.
+Finally, in the Scene view, click and drag the cursor across the Terrain to create areas of tiled texture.
 You can paint across tile boundaries to blend adjacent regions with a natural, organic look.
 Be aware, however, that the Terrain system adds the selected Terrain Layer to any Terrain you paint on, which might affect performance as mentioned above.

 2019–04–17 Page published